wurde/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript UI library built by Facebook to solve problems they were facing at scale and open sourced for public use.
+It is the View (V) of Model-View-Controller (MVC) architecture.
+Some of the problems React tries to solve include managing complex state, enabling code reusability, and improving performance.
+As a frontend library React saves us from large HTTP requests by managing state on the client.
+Component-based design allows you to compose applications with reusable code.
+Since React can maintain complex client-side state and manipulate things via a virtual DOM we can reduce most HTTP requests down to small JSON messages with our backend server (GraphQL).

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+React is a departure from traditional web development and requires adopting a new ways of thinking about your web applications.
+Some of those changes include component-based design, controlled inputs, and immutable state.

-- [ ] Describe state.
+- [x] Describe state.

+State is data associated with your React application.
+It can "flow down" to child components via `props`.
+We can "lift state up" from child components to ancestor components.
+With React state we can avoid reaching into the DOM and managing state there.

-- [ ] Describe props.
+- [x] Describe props.

+Props allows us to "flow down" state to child components.
+They are the arguments to `functional components`.

 ## Project Set Up